chriswood/kiteeatingtree/README.md

         db file AND directory)

 Future ideas for app:
-    -Maybe use OpenId and Flask-Login for user session and authentication -Generalize everything, so that someone with little to no programming experience can create their family/group an instance of this
+    -Have posts colors random or rotate complementing values -Maybe use OpenId and Flask-Login for user session and authentication -Generalize everything, so that someone with little to no programming experience can create their family/group an instance of this